ZSECURE/zNmapParser/README.md

 2. Run the zNmap Parser script on the scan report:
 `python3 zNmap-Parser.py scan_results.txt`
-This will parse the nmap output and categorize the open ports on each host.
+This will parse the nmap output and categorise the open ports on each host.

 3. The script will print the results to the console and save them to an output folder (if specified).

 ## Categories

-The zNmap Parser script categorizes open ports on each host into the following categories:
+The zNmap Parser script categorises open ports on each host into the following categories:

 - Domain controllers
 - Printers